sguox002/leetcode/dp/dp-medium I.md

     }
 ```
 368. Largest Divisible Subset

 find the largest subset which Si%Sj=0 (they are a part of geometric series)

-dp with backtracking ability, we need the previous
+dp with backtrace ability, we need keep the previous information.

 dp with a bit complexity
 ```cpp
     vector<int> largestDivisibleSubset(vector<int>& nums) {